 If you're experiencing problems with this deal, please look at the points below first:

-- This deal was only open to new customers - so those who didn't have Sky and hadn't had it for at least 12 months.
+This deal was only open to new customers – those who didn't have Sky and hadn't had it for at least 12 months.
+If you had Sky TV or broadband, or had had it within the past 12 months, you were counted as an 'existing customer' and won't have qualified for this deal.

 Still got a question?
-In order to get your voucher, the deal had to track properly - adblockers and disabling cookies can sometimes prevent this.
-If you've satisfied the criteria above and still don't know what's happened to your voucher, please email us at firstname.lastname@example.org.
+If you've satisfied the criteria above and are still having issues, please email us at firstname.lastname@example.org.

 If you have a problem with your TV provider and need to complain, contact it and keep a record of the date, what you said and the person you speak to.
-If that doesn’t work, you can also take your complaint to Ombudsman Services (CISAS if you're complaining about Virgin Media).
+Common problems include installation dates not being met, limited service, incorrect billing and more.
+It’s always worth trying to call your provider first, but if not, then…